tronprotocol/wallet-cli/README.md

 time：Freeze time, this value is currently only allowed for 3 days

-**For example：**
+For example：

 freezebalance 123455 10000000 3

-After the freeze operation,Frozen funds will be transferred from Account Balance to Frozen, You can view frozen funds from your account information。 After being unfrozen, it is transferred back to Balance by Frozen, and the frozen funds cannot be used for trading.
+After the freeze operation,frozen funds will be transferred from Account Balance to Frozen, You can view frozen funds from your account information.
+After being unfrozen, it is transferred back to Balance by Frozen, and the frozen funds cannot be used for trading.